 124. All inspectors are responsible for the quality of their work.
 The inspector must ensure that all judgements are supported by the evidence gathered and recorded.
 All inspections, reports and evidence bases may be subject to quality assurance arrangements.
-In addition, inspectors may be accompanied by their line manager on an inspection as part of their own performance management.
+In addition, inspectors may be accompanied by their line manager or a quality assurance reviewer on an inspection as part of their own performance management.
 The purpose of these visits will be explained to the provider at the start of the inspection.